Ceelog/phpdoc-en/src/book/maxdb.md

 Installation
 ------------

+Information for installing this PECL extension may be found in the manual chapter titled
+<a href="/install/pecl.html" class="link">Installation of PECL extensions</a>.
+Additional information such as new releases, downloads, source files, maintainer information, and a CHANGELOG, can be located here:
+<a href="https://pecl.php.net/package/maxdb" class="link external">» https://pecl.php.net/package/maxdb</a>.

 By using the **--with-maxdb\[=DIR\]** configuration option you enable PHP to access MaxDB databases. *\[DIR\]* points to the directory that contains the installed MaxDB SQLDBC package.